RakhithJK/nettitude-PoshC2_Old-wiki/Documentation.md

 ### Get-Proxy

-Here we provide a command that simply reports the external IP address of the host that the implant is running on.
+Here we provide a command that simply reports the IP address (if any) of the proxy server that the host implant is running on.

-### Get-System
+### Get-System / Get-System-withProxy

+The Get-System command is the similar to the the Metasploit/Meterpreter command, it tries to escalate privilege of the current user via